Skip to content

 📁 Download a release package

-You can download the latest package (fkYAML.tgz for UNIX or fkYAML.zip for Windows) from here.
+You can download the latest package (fkYAML.tgz or fkYAML.zip) from here.

 After the download gets completed, unzip and put the package in some directory on your machine.